 George McGovern, the liberal Democratic Senator who ran for President of the United States in 1972 and ended up losing badly to Richard Nixon, died on October 21, 2012.
 Two days later, a blog entry was written about him.
-But is also revealing about the conservative mindset that defeated McGovern and has been a problem for liberals ever since.
+But that is also revealing about the conservative mindset that defeated McGovern and has been a problem for liberals ever since.

 I grew up in a family of conservative Democrats who were increasingly at odds with their party, and who mostly abandoned it on election day in November of 1972 to vote for Nixon.
 They voted for the crook: it was important.
 None of them liked McGovern’s politics, a dislike that overshadowed anything they felt about him as a man.
 His personality was lost in the distaste for his political positions.